Automattic/client-example/README.md

 ## Initialization

-The first thing that the plugin must do is [initialize the Connection Manager object](https://github.com/Automattic/client-example/blob/master/client-example.php#L82).
+The first thing that the plugin must do is [initialize the Connection through the Jetpack Config package ](https://github.com/Automattic/client-example/blob/master/client-example.php#L82).
 This will set all necessary hooks in order for the rest of the parts to work properly.
+Notice how the starting point function is run at the `plugins_loaded` hook with priority 1.
+This is the standard procedure for using Jetpack Config - not too early to allow all plugins to load, but not too late to allow all plugins that need early initialization some space.

 ## Admin area